HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Experiments

-\textbf{The numbers of the incorporation module (IM).} In Table~\ref{tab:numberofim}, we study the effect of numbers of IM.
-We uniformly incorporate IM into the ViT of LR-RB.
+\emph{1) The number of \adapter:} In Table~\ref{tab:numberofim}, we study the effect of numbers of \adapter.
+We uniformly incorporate \adapter~into the different layers of the CLIP-ViT.
 We find that the model accuracy saturates when the numbers go larger.
-For example, as the number arises from $1$ to $3$, the mIoU achieves $7.4\%$ improvement.
-We also find that adding more IM cannot monotonically promote performance when the number is larger than $3$.
+For example, as the number arises from $1$ to $3$, the mIoU achieves $7.9\%$ improvement.
+We also find that adding more \adapter~cannot monotonically promote performance when the number is larger than $3$.
 Therefore, we empirically set the number to $3$ by default.

+\emph{2) Effect of $\alpha$:} In Table~\ref{tab:alpha}, we conduct experiments to prove the effect of $\alpha$ in Eq.~\ref{e:xadapter}.
+Specifically, using $\alpha$ would achieve $1.6\%$ and $4.0\%$ improvement in terms of B4 and mIoU, compared with without $\alpha$.

-\textbf{Types of the query detection head (QDH).} Table~\ref{tab:qdh} shows the experiments to analyze the effect of the different types of QDH.
-Besides ours shown in Fig.~\ref{fig:architecture} (b), we select two other modules to compare,~\ie, directly using LLM to regress the bounding boxes using numerical values as Shikra~\cite{chen2023shikra} and the modified decoder in DETR~\cite{carion2020end}.
-The results show that using LLM achieves limited performance in detection, which shows that our method is more effective in this small-scale detection dataset.
-Moreover, ours performs better than DETR,~\eg, $59.6\%$ vs $56.3\%$ on the detection task due to prior knowledge.
+\textbf{Types of the query-aware detector (QAD).} Table~\ref{tab:qdh} shows the experiments to analyze the effect of the different types of QAD.
+Besides ours shown in Fig.~\ref{fig:architecture} (b), we select two other modules to compare,~\ie, directly using LLM to regress the bounding boxes using numerical values as Shikra~\cite{chen2023shikra} and the modified decoder in DETR~\cite{carion2020end}, which is detailed in the following:

+\textbf{LLM.} Specifically, `LLM' indicates that directly using LLM to regress the bounding boxes as Shikra~\cite{chen2023shikra}.
+To this end, we integrate the positions of bounding boxes into the captions as this:

+where $[x1, y1, x2, y2 ]$ indicates the top-left and bottom-right of the bounding box.
+For example, given the full caption: